rushilma/thesis/4-rounding.typ

   Note that if $alg$ has coordinate degree $D$, then $alg^*$ also has coordinate degree $D$.
 As a deterministic $Sigma_N$-valued algorithm, strong low degree hardness as proved in the previous section applies.
 ]

-In contrast to deterministically taking signs of the outputs of $alg$ (which corresponds to deterministically rounding the outputs of $alg$ to $Sigma_N$), we can consider passing the output of $alg$ through a randomized rounding scheme.
-Let $round(x,omega):RR^N times Omega to Sigma_N$ denote any randomized rounding function, with randomness $omega$ independent of the input.
+In contrast to taking signs of the outputs of $alg$ (which corresponds to deterministically rounding the outputs of $alg$ to $Sigma_N$), we can consider passing the output of $alg$ through a randomized rounding scheme.
+Let $round(x,omega) colon RR^N times Omega to Sigma_N$ denote any randomized rounding function, with randomness $omega$ independent of the input.
 We will often suppress the $omega$ in the notation, and treat $round(x)$ as a $Sigma_N$-valued random variable.
 Given such a randomized rounding function, we can describe it in the following way.
 Let $p_1 (x),dots,p_N (x)$ be defined by
 $ p_i (x) := max(PP(round(x)_i != x^*_i), 1/2). $ <eq_rounding_changed_coord>